-That quote brings you right back to your target—it’s not a sprint, it’s a marathon.
+That quote brings you right back to your target – it’s not a sprint, it’s a marathon.
 The stuff probably won’t hit the fan next month, in all reality.
-That means that you should always make small, daily steps that will lead you to being fully prepared.
+That means that you should always make small, daily steps that will lead you to be fully prepared.
 Seeing how much you’ve accumulated and achieved as a prepper after just a few months should be enough to make you want to go all in.

-Sometimes peepers (like the rest of us) can be a little overzealous by products they see on TV and start buying commercialized survival food in bulk.
+Sometimes us preppers can be enchanted with products we see on TV and start buying commercialized survival food in bulk.
 However, without doing their due diligence, a prepper may purchase a large quantity of an item that unexpectedly goes bad.
 To have a well-balanced budget for prepping, you’re better off buying raw materials, and cooking and preserving your own food, which will last much longer than any commercially-distributed “survival food.”

 Buy Items on Sale and Become an Expert Couponer

 The best time to buy bulk is when an item is on sale.
 Taking advantage of coupons, in tandem with buying bulk, is an excellent way of reducing your grocery bill.
 It will help you maintain a healthy budget and gives you the chance to reinvent your inventory with fresh products that can endure the apocalypse.